MinhMXC/tp/docs/DeveloperGuide.md

    **Expected:** The person with ID 2 will have tags removed.
 Status message confirms tags are cleared.

 4. **Test case (changes name but new name already exist):** \
+   Ensure that a person named Minh already exists before doing this test. \
    `edit 2 n/Minh` \
    **Expected:** No change.
 Error message indicates that the edit will result in duplicate contact.